Disclosure

 - “I’ll try my best.”

 Sprint punishes vagueness.
-You need a reason that survives sleep deprivation.
+You need a reason that survives exhaustion.

 Failure Pattern #5: “I’ll Catch Up Later” Thinking